agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 [gender_plot_age]: {{ file_dir }}/data_science_total_comp_gender_and_age.svg

-I do not see the same trend as Florian.
-In my data, women out earn men at every age level.
+I do not see Florian's trend; instead the salaries look roughly equal, with the median woman earning more in every age group, as shown below:

 <table>
   <thead>